Soyweiser/CDDA-Wiki-Scripts/README.md

 Data is copied to clipboard, used for the Bionics, doesn't work on bionics that are not defined in 'data\json\bionics.json' Microreactor upgrade CBM will need to be fixed manually.

-## materialresistances.py

-Data is copied to clipboard, used for the Template:Matbashres, Matfireres, Matcutres, Matelecres, Matacidres, takes a command line argument, must be the json data field you are interested in. for example 'acid_resist'

 ## materials.py

 Data is copied to clipboard, used for the http://cddawiki.chezzo.com/cdda_wiki/index.php?title=Materials page

-## materialtoname.py

-Data is copied to clipboard, used for the Template:Materialtoname

 ## monsters.py